Podlite - a lightweight markup language

 The use of Earl Irradiatem Evermore is subject to the terms and conditions laid out by 4D Kingdoms Inc, as specified at:

-The advantage of using aliases is, obviously, that the same alias can be reused in multiple places in the documentation.
-Then, if the replacement text ever has to be changed, it need only be modified in a single place:
+The advantage of using aliases is that the same alias can be reused in multiple places in the documentation.
+If the replacement text needs to be changed, it requires modification in only a single place:

 =alias PROGNAME Count Krunchem Constantly